• Retrait en 2 heures

 Description

-Written against the fractured landscape of contemporary Christianity and the increasing popularity of "political theology," Christopher B. Barnett wrestles with an intriguing question: what if Søren Kierkegaard's rejection of modern politics was not a form of spiritual quietism but of Christian resistance?
+Written against the fractured landscape of contemporary Christianity and the increasing popularity of "political theology," Christopher B. Barnett wrestles with the question: what if Søren Kierkegaard's rejection of modern politics was not a form of spiritual quietism, but of Christian resistance?

-Tracing the rise of the modern secular state, Barnett argues that Kierkegaard's refusal of "the political" coincides with the nationalistic First Schleswig War (1848-52) and, in doing so, anticipates a crisis now impossible to ignore.
+Tracing the rise of the modern secular state, Barnett argues that Kierkegaard's refusal of "the political" anticipates a crisis now impossible to ignore.
 For Kierkegaard, obsessive political passion signals a theological inversion: as the state grows in importance, God is displaced.
 The upshot is not freedom but moral exhaustion-a society saturated with envy, despair, and groupthink.

-Barnett also contends that Kierkegaard's reflections on politics and the modern state would find a receptive audience in a trio of twentieth-century figures: Dietrich Bonhoeffer, Jacques Ellul, and René Girard.
-Loosely gathered under the heading of "apostolical radicalism," each of these thinkers, albeit in different ways, demonstrates that the modern state organizes contemporary life through bureaucracy, technique, propaganda, and ritualized antagonism.
+Barnett contends that Kierkegaard's reflections on politics and the modern state find a receptive audience in a trio of twentieth-century figures: Dietrich Bonhoeffer, Jacques Ellul, and René Girard.
+Loosely gathered under the heading of "apostolical radicalism," each of these thinkers demonstrates that the modern state organizes contemporary life through bureaucracy, technique, propaganda, and ritualized antagonism.
 State politics may promise meaning, identity, and moral clarity, but as the rise of political theology shows, it ultimately absorbs all aspects of life into the sphere of politics.

 Spécifications